eliasmattern/PsyTestPro/README.md

 ### :inbox_tray: Import experiments
 This allows you to choose a CSV on your computer to import Experiments and their tasks

+## Citation
+Use the follwing to cite Teststarter :
+Mattern, E., Capdevila, N., & Lane, L. Teststarter [Computer software]. https://github.com/eliasmattern/teststarter

 ## :question: FAQ
 <strong>What scripts are supported?</strong><br /> Any scripts, which you can execute from the console are supported by Teststarter

+<strong>I found a bug/problem.
+How can I report it?</strong><br />
+Feel free to create an Issue [here](https://github.com/eliasmattern/teststarter/issues)

+<strong>How can I contribute?</strong><br />
+Yes you can!
+Follow these steps to find out how: [here](./information/contribute.md)